 - 1 cup whole milk

 - 1 teaspoon vanilla extract

-- concentrated gel paste- classic red and royal blue (*SEE TIPS BELOW)
+- concentrated gel paste- classic red and royal blue (see tips in Recipe Notes below)

 - 4 ounces cream cheese, at room temperature